 #

-Variable Shorthands Prefix Operators
+Variable Shorthands Prefixes

 These prefix operators have to be placed immediately before the variable name, after any optionally appearing